tibbsm/tabs-to-text/README.md

 # Tabs to text

-This Chrome extension allows you to quickly copy information from all open tabs to your clipboard.
+This Chrome extension allows you to quickly copy tab information from all open tabs to your clipboard.

 Uses manifest v3.